 Nutrition

-Nutritionally speaking this fruit is a rich source of fiber, iron, vitamins B6, C, potassium, and many other micronutrients thus making it great for skin, hair, immunity, fighting inflammation, etc. It also is great for those watching their weight or battling erratic blood sugars.
+Nutritionally speaking, this fruit is a rich source of fiber, iron, vitamins B6, C, potassium, polyphenols, flavonoids, and many other micronutrients.

 Nutrition Facts | (100gms) |